mmistakes/made-mistakes-jekyll/_drafts/pencil.md

   <figcaption>Marks made with each tool: using the tip's point, angled edge, point while zoomed in, and angled edge while zoomed in.</figcaption>
 </figure>

-If you ask me, the marriage of hardware and software that makes Surface Pressure work is Pencil's killer feature.
-It has completely transformed how I interact with Paper on my iPad by allowing me to be more loose with drawing.
+If you ask me, Surface Pressure is Pencil's killer feature.
+It has completely transformed how I interact with Paper by allowing me to be more loose with drawing.
 What does that mean exactly?
 Well let me show you...

 ### By design Pencil's invites you to hold it differently